 Dockerfile that uses the latest Envoy images:

-FROM lyft/envoy:latest RUN apt-get update COPY envoy.json /etc/envoy.json CMD /usr/local/bin/envoy -c /etc/envoy.json
+FROM envoyproxy/envoy:latest RUN apt-get update COPY envoy.json /etc/envoy.json CMD /usr/local/bin/envoy -c /etc/envoy.json

 0.0.0.0 instead of

 127.0.0.1 for this to work locally.